Petersgodspower19/Petersgodspower19/README.md

 Here are a few of the projects I'm most proud of:

 - **Blog** – A full-stack blog platform with authentication, rich text editing, and author/follow features.
 [React, Node.js, MongoDB]
-- **Kevin** – A personal project that acts like a digital assistant website with interactive features.
-[React, API integrations]
+- **Kreivin** – A hospitality vlog website with a YouTube-integrated showcase and seasonal event highlights.
+[React, Video Background, Vercel]
 - **Pollify** – A real-time voting application using Express, MongoDB, and WebSockets.
 [Next.js, Socket.IO]

 More projects in my pinned repos below!